madhancr/remittance_contract/README.md

 plug a security hole (which one?) by changing one password to the recipient's address make the contract a utility that can be used by David, Emma and anybody with an address make you, the owner of the contract, take a cut of the Ethers smaller than what it would cost Alice to deploy the same contract herself

+### This project was done as part of ConsenSys Developer program 2017